X-CASH-official/XCASH_proof_of_stake_website/README.md

 To build XCASH_DPOPS - Shared Delegates Website, naviagte to the folder with the package.json file, and then run
 `npm run build`

-It will then create a dist folder, compress the javascript using Uglify-JS and move all of the contents of this folder to your XCASH_DPOPS/shared_delegates_website folder
+It will then create a dist folder, compress the javascript using Uglify-JS and move all of the contents of this folder to your xcash-dpops/delegates-pool-website folder
 ```
 cd dist
 for f in *.js; do echo "Processing $f file.."; uglifyjs $f --compress --mangle --output "{$f}min"; rm $f; mv "{$f}min" $f; done
-rm -r ~/x-network/XCASH_DPOPS/shared_delegates_website/
+rm -r ~/x-network/xcash-dpops-dpops/delegates-pool-website/
-mkdir ~/x-network/XCASH_DPOPS/shared_delegates_website/
+mkdir ~/x-network/XCASH_DPOPS/delegates-pool-website/
 cd ../
-cp -a dist/* ~/x-network/XCASH_DPOPS/shared_delegates_website/
+cp -a dist/* ~/x-network/xcash-dpops/delegates-pool-website/
 ```

 ## Testing

+First run the angular test to make sure the website is functioning correctly
+`npm test`

 To test that you have properly configured XCASH_DPOPS - Shared Delegates Website, run the XCASH_DPOPS with the following flags
 `--test_data_add`